Sobha – Trusted Developer Of South

 Sobha looks interesting for the long term and investors could evaluate investing in the stock.

 4. What are the risks to the investment analysis?

 Risks to the analysis are:

-The company’s operations are largely concentrated around Bangalore where ~80% of their revenues comes from.
-Thus, the company is vulnerable to any local level disruption risks arising from political disruptions, natural disasters, and real estate cycles in the area.
+The Company’s operations are largely concentrated around Bangalore where ~80% of their revenues come from.
+Thus, the company is vulnerable to any local-level disruption risks arising from political disruptions, natural disasters, and real estate cycles in the area.

 The real estate industry has a big payback period and thus large amounts of capital are always stuck in projects for long amounts of time.
-Any external delays and disruptions can result in the payback period increasing, putting additional strain on the company’s capital.
+Any external delays and disruptions can increase the payback period, putting additional strain on the company’s capital.

 About the Author

 I am a lifelong learner and relish the chance to always learn something new.